 - Height: Average height anywhere between 6 to 13 inches -depends on the parent, either a Toy or Miniature Poodle

-These Chihuahua cross Poodle pups are playful and fun-loving characters that not only thrive on attention but also make fantastic pets.
-While they are fiercely loyal many also tend to have an independent streak.
-Likewise, when meeting anyone for the first time, they can be slightly suspicious and even bark.
-They are, however, very loving dogs and usually crave one-to-one attention and cuddles.
+The toy Poodle cross Chihuahua is a playful and fun-loving character that not only thrive on attention but also makes a fantastic pet.
+While it is fiercely loyal many also tend to have an independent streak.
+Likewise, when meeting anyone for the first time, this breed can be slightly suspicious and even bark.
+The Chi-poo is, however, a very loving dog and usually crave one-to-one attention and cuddles.

-As a general rule, the Chihuahua cross Poodle is a healthy breed.
+As a general rule, the toy Poodle cross Chihuhua is a healthy breed.
 Many Chi-Poos go on to old age without any major health issues.
-As a result of crossbreeding, there are several more common conditions that can originate from their parents. ·
+As a result of crossbreeding, there are several common conditions that can originate from their parents.

 - Heart disease